PhD Student in Dynamical Neuroscience

 Check out the pictures and more detailed description on my Outreach page!

 Starting in July of 2016 I have been serving as the Vice President of Budget and Finance for UCSB's Graduate Student Association to aid in the development of the graduate student community here at UCSB.
-I enjoyed my first year so much that I applied and was re-elected for the 2017-2018 year and now the 2018-2019 year as well, so here is to another year of community building!
+I have enjoyed the position so much that I ran and was re-elected for 2017-2018, 2018-2019, and now my fourth (and final) year of 2019-2020.
+Here is to another year of community building!

 Rosedahl, L., Eckstein, M.P., & Ashby, F. G. (2018).
 Retinal-Specific Category Learning Nature Human Behavior 1 pdf